Mouchnino/moneyguru/devdoc/api/document.rst

     The ``Document`` is the core class of moneyGuru.
 It represents a new or opened document and holds all model instances associated to it (accounts, transactions, etc.).
 The ``Document`` is also responsible for notifying all gui instances of changes.
 While it's OK for :doc:`GUI instances <gui/index>` to directly access models (through ``Document.transactions`` and ``Document.accounts``, for example), any modification to those models have to go through ``Document``'s public methods.

-    Another important role of ``Document`` is to manage selection.
-Transaction and account selection is shared among gui instances.
-That is how the :class:`AccountPanel` can know, without holding a reference to the account sheets, which account to load when :meth:`MainWindow.edit_item` is called.

-    Finally, another important role of the ``Document`` is to manage undo points.
+    Another important role of the ``Document`` is to manage undo points.
 For undo to work properly, every mutative action must be properly recorded, and that's what the ``Document`` does.

     When calling methods that take "hard values" (dates, descriptions, etc..), it is expected that these values have already been parsed (it's the role of the GUI instances to parse data).
 So dates are ``datetime.date`` instances, amounts are :class:`Amount` instances, indexes are ``int``.